 For business owners and landlords, moisture control is a must in order to avoid costly lawsuits.
 Settlements have been awarded to employees who suffered chronic ailments from mold exposure.
 Companies have been sued by employees who witnessed mold warnings being ignored.
 Millions of dollars were awarded to a couple by a construction company that didn’t store their lumber correctly, and black mold infiltrated their newly-built home.
 The settlement was not unfair.
 The couple’s son became severely brain damaged because of the exposure.

 - Mold lawsuits can cost companies a lot of money.

 - Mold exposure causes real damages to real people.

 Controlling moisture is not as easy as it sounds even if you are an attentive business owner.
 A shingle may lift on a rental and let water in.
 Moisture may have entered the crawlspace of a building during some sort of installation or repair, and the area has not been entered since.

 You cannot possibly imagine every point of entry for mold, but you can be attentive and avoid exposing employees and tenants to dangerous black mold.
 More importantly, if you discover black mold or have black mold reported to you, respond quickly and thoroughly.

-Hiring a professional company to detect and remove mold is the best way to protect the people who depend on you and to protect your wallet in case of lawsuit.
+Hiring a professional mold company to detect and remove mold is the best way to protect the people who depend on you and to protect your wallet in case of a lawsuit.
 They can make sure you aren’t exposing people to danger, but the receipt for their work will help protect you in case of a lawsuit.

 Especially when tenants are the victim, it may be their own neglect that causes black mold to get into the home.
 You can prove your due diligence by hiring professionals to minimize black mold risk.